WASHINGTON, D.C. | April 14, 2015 -

-In February the National Labor Relations Board (NLRB) issued a proposal that will dramatically alter long-standing policies governing union elections.
-The board’s proposed rule will significantly shorten the time between the filing of a petition for a union election and the election date by:
+The National Labor Relations Board’s (NLRB) ambush election rule will dramatically alter long-standing policies governing union elections.
+The board’s rule will significantly shorten the time between the filing of a petition for a union election and the election date by:

 - Providing employers just seven days to find legal counsel and prepare their entire case to be presented at pre-election hearing convened by an NLRB election officer.